 Mike is Chair of the industry body 'Recovery Site Providers Group', a member of the IoD, a gifted Member of The Business Continuity Institute (MBCI) and a member of the West Midlands Business 'Think Tank' The CEO Group.
 In his spare time Mike enjoys music and all sports, including being an avid Wolverhampton Wanderers fan.

-Dr Robin Jacob was appointed as a Governor in September 2009, having previously been a governor of Abraham Darby School, the predecessor of ADA, since 2001.
-He sits on the LGB of ADA, and on the TLS committee.
+Dr Robin Jacob was appointed as a Governor in September 2009, having previously been a governor of Abraham Darby School, the predecessor of HAD, since 2001.
+He sits on the LGB of HAD, and on the TLS and Careers committees.

 Robin is a Fellow of the Institute of Corrosion and NACE International accredited Corrosion Specialist with over 45 years experience in corrosion control.
 He is a recognized authority on cathodic protection engineering.
 Following a first degree in Natural Sciences at Trinity College, Cambridge, he obtained a doctorate for research on the corrosion of stainless steels.